 Observing these principles is a sound starting point for interpreting prophetic texts.
 Violating them, on the other hand, is a recipe for distorting their meaning!

-For more about unlocking the mysteries of the Hebrew scriptures, check out Jimmy's new booklet, 20 Answers: The Old Testament, available now from Catholic Answers Press.
+For more about unlocking the mysteries of the Hebrew scriptures, check out Jimmy’s booklet, 20 Answers: The Old Testament, available now from Catholic Answers Press.